Puss in Boots: The Last Wish: Critical response

 Peter Debruge of Variety gave the film a positive review, saying the film was "DWA's best film since the How to Train Your Dragon trilogy."
 Maxance Vincent of Loud and Clear gave the film four out of five stars, saying: "Puss in Boots: The Last Wish is finally giving me hope that the Shrek franchise may not be dead yet.
 The film opens with one of the most thrilling action set pieces I've seen in an animated film all year (and probably the most thrilling one, since I won't watch another animated film before the end of the year), impeccably scored by Heitor Perreira as our titular character (Antonio Banderas) sings 'Who is our favorite fearless hero?' as he battles a giant.
 I was locked into the movie, and there was no going back."
 Emma Stefansky of IndieWire also gave a positive review, enjoying the fact that the film "has no qualms about testing the expectations of its young audience while delivering a freewheeling tale about appreciating the nine lives we already have."
 Frank Scheck of The Hollywood Reporter gave the film a positive review, finding the film "darker in tone but still extremely funny", even though it "falters when resorting to the frenetic action sequences seemingly designed for tykes' short attention spans."
 He also praised Banderas's and the supporting cast's voice work, claiming that "Too often, animated films feature supremely overpaid and overqualified voice casts whom children, and most adults, couldn't care less about.
 Banderas, on the other hand, is worth every penny."

 William Bibbiani of TheWrap gave the film a mixed review, summarizing that "there are comic moments that land, and action set pieces that pop, but the overwhelming sensation here is a meditation on the inevitability of death."
+Robbie Collin gave the film a mixed review and 3 out of 5 stars for The Daily Telegraph praising the wolf character as "deliciously scary" and "genuinely spooky" but he found the film to be "almost defiantly hopeless at emotion: the tone is teeth-gnashingly manic throughout, while the underlying point of Puss’s quest is obscured by continuous flurries of slapstick and quips."
+Peter Bradshaw writing for The Guardian gave the film a negative 2 out of 5 stars calling it "bland and forgettable" and describing the film as "a huge 102-minute additional scene."

 In December 2024, Collider ranked the film at number 3 on its list of the "10 Best Fantasy Movies of the 2020s," with Robert Lee III writing "Easily one of the most acclaimed and exceptional movies to come from DreamWorks Animation in years, Puss in Boots: The Last Wish revitalized the long-since dormant Shrek franchise as if it had never left."
+Empire ranked the film number 45 of the "50 Best Kids Movies" describing it as "surprisingly stellar" with a "dazzling animation style" along with "thrillingly-crafted action setpieces."